Modelling respectful relationships

 Further support in teaching respectful relationships education

 A series of Respect Matters professional learning modules have been developed by Education Services Australia to help support teachers in facilitating and leading respectful relationships education in their classrooms and schools.
-You can access these modules here on the Australian Student Wellbeing Hub.
+You can access these modules for teachers and pre-service teachers on the Australian Student Wellbeing Hub.
+In addition, search More Respect Matters for further information and resources to support respectful relationships education for a range of cohorts in your school.

 Information about The Good Society’s respectful relationships resources